 There are several ways to work with The History Biz.

-- When you’re ready for an in depth look at a particular topic, check out our reasonably priced ebooks and online courses.
-Find them on the Resources page.
+When you’re ready for an in depth look at a particular topic, check out our reasonably priced ebooks and courses.
+Find them on the Resources page, coming soon.

-- You can work with us directly.
+You can work with us directly.
 We’d love to hear from you.
-Visit our Services page to find out more or ask us a question via our Contact form.
+Visit our Contact page.

 My name is Lynne Sturtevant.
 I am The History Biz’s founder and principal writer.